• Home

 3. Interview a subject matter expert

 Of course, you won't have personal experience or opinion on every topic.
 If that's the case, why not get help from someone who does?
 Subject matter experts (SMEs) have oodles of information in their heads that give them one-of-a-kind viewpoints on your topic.
 Try interviewing one to get original content.
-You can make a call for opinions on HARO or social media or reach out to specific experts directly.
+You can make a call for opinions on a HARO alternative or social media or reach out to specific experts directly.

 In its simplest form, an SME-supported article consists of an interview with someone who thoroughly understands the topic you want to cover.
 Take a look at this Zapier interview with Chris Bailey, a successful author on productivity.
 Since the article author, Jill Duffy, also has tons of experience in the field, the interview turned into a thoughtful discussion about the meaning of productivity.